Table heading

 History: Originally designated MN-308

 A section of old U.S. 61 along I-35, maintained as a trunk highway after completion of the interstate apparently to provide continuation of Constitutional Route 1 through Rush City and Pine City.
-Shown on the 1997-98 Minnesota Highway map as being turned back but is again marked on later official maps through 2003-04.
+Shown on the 1997-98 Minnesota Highway map as being turned back but is again marked on later official maps.
 The route was cut back in 2003 from its original terminus in Pine City south to TH-70.
 In looking at the Control Section Guide, I-35 does cross both the Pine City and Rush City municipal boundaries, so this route is no longer required as described above.
-It may be completely turned back once minor improvements are made.
+It was fully turned back some time in the 2010s.
+Now Chisago CSAH 30 and Pine CSAH 61.

 U.S. 371